IgnAite-Showcase/IGN-SUM-2025/Projects/Use-Cases-TeamE.md

   3. Limited ability to predict the success of a restaurant in a given location.
   4. Manual and time-intensive market research processes.

-- Justification: Restaurant success is heavily influenced by its location and alignment with local preferences.
-SmartRestaurantPlanner combines AI and data analytics to streamline the process, offering detailed recommendations that save time and reduce risks, ensuring higher success rates for businesses
+- Justification:
+  1. A restaurant's success is highly dependent on its location and how well it aligns with local consumer preferences.
+  2. RestaurantPlanner integrates AI and data analytics to optimize the decision-making process.
+  3. By providing comprehensive, data-backed recommendations, it reduces the uncertainty and risk involved in selecting a restaurant location.

 - Benefits/Value:
   1. Data-Driven Insights: Provides recommendations based on demographics, traffic data, and popularity trends.